 MUST 142 - Recording Studio II (3.0 units)

-This course is designed for the student who will continue the study of recording studio techniques, signal flow using an analog console, and advanced ensemble microphone techniques.
-Students will also create a portfolio of work demonstrating their recording knowledge.
+This course is designed for students who want to continue the study of recording studio techniques, signal flow using an analog console, and advanced ensemble microphone techniques.
+Students also create a portfolio of work demonstrating their recording knowledge.

 |MUST 191A - Music and Integrated Technology Capstone - RecordingM||2.0|